 Polina Morugina uploaded the provocative snaps to social media over the summer.
 In them, she stands naked and posing provocatively, wearing high heels and decked out in tattoos from head to toe, in front of the Church of the Protection of the Holy Virgin in the Russian capital's Fili region.

-The blogger, who also sports three chest piercings, deleted her account on Instagram, where the photos had been showcased alongside other nude snaps, after authorities announced this week that they were investigating her.
+The blogger, who also sports three chest piercings and has starred in a number of explicit online clips, deleted her account on Instagram, where the photos had been showcased alongside other nude snaps, after authorities announced this week that they were investigating her.
 She could face a fine of 500,000 rubles (nearly $7,000) or up to a year in prison for "violation of the right to freedom of conscience and religion."

 In November, Alexander Malkevich, the head of a Russian government commission on mass media, commented on a growing trend of bloggers taking naked photos in front of religious buildings across the country.
 He said that they should be punished not only on grounds of violating the right to religious freedom, but also for damaging public morals.